Press release

 Its infrastructure is critical but aging; several wharves are over a hundred years old and at the end of their useful lives.
 Without investment, closures are inevitable, which will directly impact security, the fluidity of supply chains, and the resilience of commercial networks.

 These assets are federally owned.
-As such, the Government of Canada must fulfil its responsibility to guarantee the longevity of this strategic infrastructure.
+As such, the Government of Canada must fulfil its responsability to guarantee the longevity of this strategic infrastructure.

 A Clear Call to Speed Up Modernization

-The collapse of wharf 25 is an unfortunately concrete example of what happens when century-old infrastructures reach the end of their useful life.
-This event confirms the urgency of modernizing and rebuilding our wharves to ensure the security, resilience, and longevity of our infrastructures in Québec City.
+infrastructures reach the end of their useful life.
+Our wharves are strategic assets, both for port operations and for the protection of intra -port trade routes.
+This event confirms the urgency of modernizing and rebuilding our wharves to ensure the security, resilience, and longevity of our infrastructures in Québec.

 About the Port of Québec